Let me Guess…You just barely bought a used car and now its broken?

 Although there is no lemon law for used cars in Idaho, it does not mean that used car purchasers have no route to recovery.
 Here are just a few of the most common issues:

 - False Advertising/Fraud.
 Even if a car is sold “as-is,” a dealer cannot engage in false advertising or fraud in making the sale.
 For example, if a dealer advertises that the vehicle is in “excellent condition” or “has no problems” and it turns out the bottom is rusted out so that the vehicle is not safe to be driven, the dealer may still be liable for the false representation.
-It’s not an issue of whether warranties apply.
+It’s not an issue of whether contract warranties apply.
 Rather, the issue is whether the dealer lied to you to make the sale.
 Relevant law: Common Law.

 - Violation of Disclosure Laws.
-When you purchase a used vehicle, the dealer must disclose a Federal Used Car Buyers Guide (see what this form looks like) that is designed to give consumers important information.
+When you purchase a used vehicle, the dealer must usually disclose a Federal Used Car Buyers Guide (see what this form looks like) that is designed to give consumers important information.
 They must also correctly disclose the mileage (unless the vehicle is exempt–typically older than 10 years).
 If the car is financed, the dealer must properly disclose all finance charges and terms.
 Relevant Law: 16 CFR Part 455.

 - Financing Misconduct.
 Federal laws (the Truth in Lending Act-TILA) require the creditor to provide accurate disclosures, including any finance charges.
 Sometimes dealers fail to identify finance charges.
 This can be found by adding up the monthly payments and seeing if they match the total amounts reflected in the contract.